merenlab/anvio/anvio/docs/programs/anvi-estimate-genome-completeness.md

 This program estimates the completeness and redundancy of genomes provided to it, based on domain-level single-copy core genes.

 {:.notice}
-Wondering about what single-copy core genes anvi'o uses by default?
+Wondering what single-copy core genes anvi'o uses?
 Check out %(hmm-source)s.
+It uses the tables populated when you ran %(anvi-run-hmms)s on your %(contigs-db)s.

 Genomes provided to this program must be contained in either a %(bin)s (within a %(collection)s) or a %(contigs-db)s (which can be provided alone or as part of an %(external-genomes)s).